На русском языке

 ~\mathbf{\Gamma }= -\nabla \psi - \frac{\partial \mathbf{D}} {\partial t},

 The significance of potentials is in the fact that if a test particle of unit mass is placed in an external gravitational field, then ~\psi will set the additional energy of such particle due to action of the field, and ~ \mathbf{D} is a part of the generalized momentum of the particle.[3]
-The vector potential of the field contributes to the torsion field and gravitational field strength, but the torsion field is not directly dependent on the scalar potential.
-When equations are wrote in four-dimensional form, field potentials form the gravitational four-potential ~ D_\mu, and the gravitational tensor, which consists of ~\mathbf{\Omega } and ~\mathbf{\Gamma }, is obtained as the four-curl of ~ D_\mu.
+The vector potential of gravitational field contributes to the torsion field and gravitational field strength, but the torsion field is not directly dependent on the scalar potential.
+When equations are wrote in four-dimensional form, field potentials form the gravitational four-potential ~ D_\mu, and gravitational tensor, which consists of ~\mathbf{\Omega } and ~\mathbf{\Gamma }, is obtained as the four-curl of ~ D_\mu.

 ~ \mathbf{F}= \frac{m}{c} \left[\mathbf{v} \times 2 \mathbf{ H_g } \right].